 Russian is the most spoken language in Europe because of Russia's large population, the biggest in the world.
 It serves as the primary language of Russia and is commonly used in Belarus, Ukraine, and the Baltic states – Estonia, Latvia, and Lithuania.
 The Russian language has produced literary giants such as Tolstoy and Dostoevsky due to its strong literary tradition.

 The most commonly spoken language in Europe is German.
-It is one of the understood languages in Switzerland and Luxembourg and the official language of Germany, Austria, and Liechtenstein.
+It is one of the most understandable languages in Switzerland and Luxembourg and the official language of Germany, Austria, and Liechtenstein.
 Because of its accuracy and vast vocabulary, German has a strong connection with science, engineering, and philosophy.

 3. French: The Language of Diplomacy

-French is spoken not only in France, but also in Belgium, Switzerland, Luxembourg, and Monaco.
-France's colonial past has led to its substantial worldwide influence.
+People speak French not only in France but also in Belgium, Switzerland, Luxembourg, and Monaco.
+This is due to France's colonial past, which has led to its substantial worldwide influence.
 Referred to as the "language of love," French is also a fundamental aspect of global diplomacy, as it is one of the official languages of both the United Nations and the European Union.

 While native English speakers are in a minority in Europe, the fact that it has been an international standard ensures its position on the European language usage scale is comfortably among the top.
-Most European countries prefer English as the second language because of its use in technology, entertainment as well as in production which is considered as an official language in the United Kingdom and Ireland.
+Most European countries prefer English as the second language because of its use in technology, entertainment, as well as in production, which is considered an official language in the United Kingdom and Ireland.

 5. Italian: The Language of Art and Culture